 Plagiarism is the concept of presenting other people’s content, words, or ideas as if they’re your own.
-Often found occurring in educational settings, the practice can have significant impact if discovered, ranging from severe academic penalties, to fines or even expulsion.
-In schools, colleges and universities, considerable effort is made to ensure it isn’t taking place, using online tools and systems to check and cross-reference content for originality and correct citation of sources.
+Often found occurring in educational settings, the practice can have a significant impact if discovered, ranging from severe academic penalties to fines or even expulsion.
+In schools, colleges, and universities, considerable effort is made to ensure it isn’t taking place, using online tools and systems to check and cross-reference content for originality and correct citation of sources.

 The ever-increasing accessibility of online resources enables students and professional learners to usefully obtain endless amounts of material to support them in understanding the context of their qualification and prepare for assessments and coursework.
-However, this also means there is a plethora of opportunities for content to be plagiarised, without giving suitable acknowledgement of authorship, or reference to others work.
+However, this also means there are a plethora of opportunities for content to be plagiarised, without giving suitable acknowledgment of authorship, or reference to other’s work.

 In professional learning environments, the landscape is slightly different, but the problem persists.
 For vocational training, there is an additional cost for the employer if a professional learner is found to have broken the plagiarism rules.

-Recently, the rising impact of balancing work and professional studying have significantly contributed to malpractice, as work, lives, development, and health all come under intense pressure.
-Increasing concern is how this malpractice may relate to the professionalism of an individual in their role, and whether they have the knowledge, skills, and behaviours to do their jobs effectively, following completion of their qualification.
+Recently, the rising impact of balancing work and professional studying has significantly contributed to malpractice, as work, lives, development, and health all come under intense pressure.
+An increasing concern is how this malpractice may relate to the professionalism of an individual in their role, and whether they have the knowledge, skills, and behaviours to do their jobs effectively, following completion of their qualification.

 Why is plagiarism so common as a form of malpractice in vocational training?

 There are a variety of reasons why a professional learner may consider plagiarism to help them pass assessments or exams.
 The obvious and conscious choice is to improve your chances of performance, possibly due to the lack of time to conduct research or a lack of consideration for the consequences.